Latest News, Updates, Tutorials and much more

 Google Analytics 4 And GDPR

-Google Analytics 4 and GDPR: Is GA4 GDPR Compliant?
+Google Analytics 4 and GDPR: Is GA4 GDPR-Compliant?

-Google Analytics 4 (GA4) is the latest Google analytics service that allows you to measure traffic and users' engagement with your websites and apps.
-GA4 was released on October 14, 2020, and is due to replace Universal Analytics.
-On July 1, 2023, standard Universal Analytics will stop working and the default analytics service of Google will be GA4.
+Google Analytics 4 (GA4) was released on October 14, 2020, and replaced Universal Analytics.
+On July 1, 2023, the default Google Analytics service became GA4.

 • Better cross-device tracking, that allows tracking of user journeys across multiple devices.